YoshitsuguNagao/new-Travel-Note/README.md

 ## User Stories

 - **404** - As a user I want to see a nice 404 page when I go to a page that doesn’t exist so that I know it was my fault
 - **500** - As a user I want to see a nice error page when the super team screws it up so that I know that is not my fault
 - **homepage** - As a user I want to be able to access the homepage so that I see what the app is about and login and signup
-- **sign up** - As a user I want to sign up on the webpage so that I can see all the events that I could attend
+- **sign up** - As a user I want to sign up on the webpage so that I can start to use the app
 - **login** - As a user I want to be able to log in on the webpage so that I can get back to my account
 - **logout** - As a user I want to be able to log out from the webpage so that I can make sure no one will access my account
-- **trip** - As a user get random suggestion about the destination for the next trip
+- **trip** - As a user I want to get a random suggestion about the destination for the next trip
+- **save trip** - As a user I want to save a trip
+- **reject trip** - As a user I want to reject a trip and get another trip
-- **your trips** - As a user I want to create a list of trips
+- **my trips** - As a user I want to see a list of trips
+- **single trip** - As a user I want to see a detail of the trip
 - **update** - As a user I want to be able to update my profile
 - **delete** - As a user I want to be able to delete my profile